buhrmi/livestores/README.md

 # ActiveState

 [![CircleCI](https://circleci.com/gh/buhrmi/activestate.svg?style=shield)](https://circleci.com/gh/buhrmi/activestate)
 [![Gem Version](https://badge.fury.io/rb/activestate.svg)](https://rubygems.org/gems/activestate)
 [![npm version](https://badge.fury.io/js/activestate.svg)](https://www.npmjs.com/package/activestate)

-### Update Svelte state from your Rails backend in real-time via JSONPath
+### Update Svelte state from your Rails backend in real-time

 ActiveState explores the idea of having your entire application state inside one giant Svelte 5  `$state` object that can be updated from the backend.
-For this purpose, ActiveState augments your ActionCable Channels with methods to mutate this giant state object in real-time via [JSONPath](https://en.wikipedia.org/wiki/JSONPath).
-This works because after querying your giant JSON object using JSONPath, Svelte 5's reactivity is still in-tact on the result nodes, which the mutations are being applied to.
+For this purpose, ActiveState augments your ActionCable Channels with methods to mutate this giant state object in real-time.

+> Note: A previous version of ActiveState used JSONPath to query through the state.
+This was too complex.
+From Version 2, ActiveState uses simple dot-notation.
+To access a record by id, make sure to index it by id in your state object, eg: `state("projects.2324.completed").set(true)`.

 ## Example